Read New Net Technologies CTO Mark Kedgley’s letter to the editor in the latest issue of Retail Systems.

 For example, every website that requires customer details to be stored for on-line accounts represents a potential risk.
 Standard best practice for the handling of customer data is to encrypt user data, but even then because there are only so many methods for encrypting data, it is possible to decrypt passwords through iteration and reverse engineering.

-Website providers need to recognise that threats are more effective than ever and there can be no shortcuts when implementing measures to protect customer data.
+Website providers need to recognize that threats are more effective than ever and there can be no shortcuts when implementing measures to protect customer data.

 In this instance, the big risk to the public is where individuals have re-used the same email address/username and password for other website accounts.
 This would provide anyone in possession of their eBay account details with access, not just to eBay, but any other website where the same username and password has been used.